Over 1 in 4 of all people with diabetes develop macula edema within 10 years of their diagnosis.

 - 6.8% of people with diabetes have DME

-- Up to 25% of people with diabetes develop DME within 10 years of their initial diagnosis.
+- Up to 25% of people with diabetes develop DME within 10 years of their first diagnosis.

 What is diabetic retinopathy?